kode2go/esp32_ttgo/tft_sim/README.md

 # Setup in woki

-To do: Rather try TFT_eSPI
+To do: Rather try TFT_eSPI, not sure in woki though how to setup user_select etc...

 https://wokwi.com/projects/389108024176710657